griptape-ai/griptape/README.md

                              Input: Load https://griptape.ai, summarize it, and
                              store it in a file called griptape.txt.
 [11/02/23 15:28:37] INFO     Subtask f2cd3cfecaeb4001a0d3eccad32c2d07
-                             Thought: First, I need to use the WebScraper API to load the content of the webpage.
+                             Thought: First, I need to use the WebScraper action to load the content of the webpage.

                              Action: {"name": "WebScraper", "path":